- Edited by:

 - Edited on:

-JOYA Barcelona, the main art jewelry and art object event in Spain will celebrate its 13th edition this year focussing in the subject of Alchemy:
+JOYA Barcelona, the main art jewelry and art object event in Spain will celebrate its 13th edition this year focussing on the subject of Alchemy:

-This antique discipline of doctrine and experimentation of chemical phenomena, analyses the transmutation of metals, the elixir of life and the search for stone philosopher.
-The Alchemy is also related with secret methods, the elixir of immortality, the creation of panaceas able to cure any disease; and to development of a universal solvent.
+This antique discipline of doctrine and experimentation of chemical phenomena analyses the transmutation of metals, the elixir of life, and the search for stone philosophers.
+The Alchemy is also related to secret methods, the elixir of immortality, the creation of panaceas able to cure any disease; and to development of a universal solvent.

 In this first interview of three, we spoke to Jury Member Lucia Massei, jeweller, and director of Alchimia Contemporary Jewellery School in Florence.

 Lucia, you are a jewelry artist.
 You have exhibited your works in art, design, and art jewelry galleries on the international scene.
 This year you are selected as a member of the JOYA 2021 jury.
 Tell us more about your professional development.